qhull/qhull/README.txt

   Warning: You will need to understand Qhull's data structures and read the code.
 Most users will find it easier to call Qhull as an external command.

+  The new, reentrant 'C' code (src/libqhull_r), passes a pointer to qhT to most Qhull routines.
+This allows multiple instances of Qhull to run at the same time.
+It simplifies the C++ interface.

   The non-reentrant 'C' code (src/libqhull) looks unusual.
 It refers to Qhull's global data structure, qhT, through a 'qh' macro (e.g., 'qh ferr').
   This allows the same code to use static memory or heap memory.
   If qh_QHpointer is defined, qh_qh is a pointer to an allocated qhT; otherwise qh_qh is a global static data structure of type qhT.

-  The new, reentrant 'C' code (src/libqhullr), passes a pointer to qhT to most Qhull routines.
-This allows multiple instances of Qhull to run at the same time.
-It simplifies the C++ interface.

 ------------------
 Compiling Qhull with Microsoft Visual C++

+  To compile 32-bit Qhull with Microsoft Visual C++ 2010 and later
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
+  - Load solution build/qhull-32.sln
+  - Build target 'Win32'
+  - Project qhulltest requires Qt for DevStudio (http://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/5.2.0/5.2.0/msvc2012) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'

+  To compile 64-bit Qhull with Microsoft Visual C++ 2010 and later
+  - 64-bit Qhull has larger data structures due to 64-bit pointers
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
+  - Load solution build/qhull-64.sln
+  - Build target 'Win32'
+  - Project qhulltest requires Qt for DevStudio (http://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/5.2.0/5.2.0/msvc2012_64) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'

-  To compile Qhull with Microsoft Visual C++
+  To compile Qhull with Microsoft Visual C++ 2005 (vcproj files)
-  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load solution build/qhull.sln
   - Build target 'win32' (not 'x64')
   - Project qhulltest requires Qt for DevStudio (http://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/4.7.4) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'

-  Notes:
-  - For 64-bit builds
-    Generate sln and vcproj files with Cmake and the 'Win64' tag (see CMakelists.txt)
-  - For Microsoft Visual C++ 2012
-    The prepackaged sln and vproj files do not upgrade cleanly
-  - For 32-bit builds, the conversion works OK but it reports a warning You can use Cmake to generate sln and vcproj files (see CMakelists.txt)

 -----------------
 Compiling Qhull with Qt Creator

   Qt (http://www.qt.io) is a C++ framework for Windows, Linux, and Macintosh

-  Qhull uses QTestLib to test qhull's C++ interface (qhulltest)
+  Qhull uses QTestLib to test qhull's C++ interface (see src/qhulltest/)

   To compile Qhull with Qt Creator
-  - Download and extract Qhull (either GitHub or the .tgz or .zip file)
+  - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Download the Qt SDK
   - Start Qt Creator
   - Load src/qhull-all.pro